Skip to main content

 • Apps cannot receive silent pushes if:

-• iOS: The app has been closed by the user like when swiped away from the app switcher.
+• iOS: The app has been closed by the user, such as swiping it away from the app switcher.
 (See Apple support).

 • Android: The app has been force-quit via device settings or automatically by some manufacturers when swiped away.
-(More details here).
+(Android force-stop behavior).

 • Delivery is not guaranteed: